-SAFMC Preferred Alternative 4.
+Preferred Alternative 4.
 The recreational sector ACT equals sector ACL[(1-PSE) or 0.5, whichever is greater].

-Reducing the recreational allocation will increase the likelihood that recreational catches will exceed their allocation.
-Alternative 3 has the greatest potential and Alternative 4 the least.
+Reducing the recreational ACT will increase the likelihood that recreational catches will exceed their allocation.
+Alternative 3 has the greatest potential and Alternative 1 the least.
+Alternative 4 uses the variability in estimates of the recreational catches from the MRFSS/MRIP program to calculate the recreational ACT (Table 2.16.5.3).